 Symptoms and Diagnosis

-Symptoms and diagnosis of familial adenomatous polyposis are the same as with other colonic polyps (see Tumors of the Digestive System: Symptoms and Diagnosis).
+Symptoms and diagnosis of familial adenomatous polyposis are the same as with other colonic polyps (see see Symptoms and Diagnosis).
 Most people have no symptoms but a few have rectal bleeding.
 Usually the bleeding is only in microscopic amounts.
 Colonoscopy is done to make the diagnosis.

 For people with familial adenomatous polyposis, doctors also recommend genetic testing.
 Immediate relatives should also have genetic testing.
 If genetic testing is unavailable, relatives should be screened once a year with sigmoidoscopy (examination of the lower portion of the large intestine with a viewing tube) beginning at age 12 and reducing in frequency with each decade.
 Children of people with FAP should be tested for a type of liver cancer (hepatoblastoma) from birth until age 5 yr.